predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 ### Modelling instructions
-(Don't yet have your own data ready?
-Scroll down to do a demo run.)
+(Don't have your own data ready yet?
+Scroll down to do the _Demo_ with sample data.)

 **First, we explore what normative model is best for you.**
 - Explore the meaning of model names in the 'Model information' tab.